makersacademy/airport_challenge/README.md

 Plane
 ---------
 Initiates landing or take-off at the specified airport if directed by TC.
 Procedures require the plane to call the airport's land or takeoff method on self.
+Also the plane can confirm if it's landed at a specific airport if requested.

 Airport
 ---------